AresIntrepid/mancala/README.md

 3. **Your Mancala**: When passing your Mancala, drop a stone in it
 4. **Skip Opponent's Mancala**: Never drop stones in opponent's Mancala

+**User Interface**:
+- Visual representation of the Mancala board with labeled pits (A1-A6, B1-B6) and Mancalas (A, B)
+- Graphical display of individual stones (not just numbers)
+- Style selection screen with at least two distinct board styles
+- Click-based pit selection for gameplay
+- Undo functionality with constraints (max 3 undos per turn, no consecutive undos without a move)

+**Game Rules**:
+- Counter-clockwise stone distribution
+- Skipping opponent's Mancala
+- Free turn when landing in own Mancala
+- Stone capture from opposite pits
+- End-game detection and winner determination

 **Special Rules**:
 - **Free Turn**: Landing your last stone in your Mancala grants another turn
 - **Capture**: Landing your last stone in an empty pit on your side captures that stone plus all stones in the opposite pit